Blavar/public-noided/README.md

 # Fullstack PERN Forums Demo a.k.a.
 Noided

-This is the codebase for a small fullstack forums application built using the PERN stack and hosted on AWS.
+This is the codebase for a small fullstack forums application built using the **PERN** stack and hosted on **AWS**.
 Users can create threads, as well as create, edit, and delete their own posts.
 They also have the ability to upload a profile picture as an avatar.

 **Note:** This is a public version of the code, and some sensitive data has been altered or redacted for security purposes.